BRITISH AND CARIBBEAN VETERANS ASSOCIATION

 HARDSHIP OR DISTRESS, BY ADVANCING ANY LAWFUL CHARITABLE

-PURPOSE, AT THE DISCRETION OF THE TRUSTEES
+PURPOSE, AT THE DISCRETION OF THE TRUSTEE

 Nothing in this constitution shall authorise an application of the